The Last Picture Show (novel): Plot

 The senior class goes on a graduation trip to San Francisco.
 Jacy sleeps with Duane on the trip, but she breaks up with him when they return to Thalia.
 Duane leaves town to find work as a roughneck.
 After a romance with a city boy does not work out for her, Jacy begins going out with Sonny.
 Sonny abruptly quits seeing Ruth, which devastates her.
 Duane comes back to town with a new car.
 Duane fights Sonny over Jacy, blinding Sonny in one eye.
 Sonny and Jacy elope, but their marriage is short lived.
 Jacy anticipated apprehension by her parents, but she wanted to do the marriage for the fun of it.
 Sonny rides back to town with Lois; they stop at a hotel where they have sex.
 Jacy and her folks go off to Dallas, with plans to stay until she starts college.

 Sonny, who has now graduated high school, struggles with feeling like an outsider, especially at a football game that Thalia wins.
 He is living in the pool hall that Sam the Lion left him in his will.
 He feels listless and like an outsider.
 Duane and Sonny meet up one last time before Duane goes off to Korean War.
 The movie theater goes out of business, and Billy gets hit by a truck, leaving Sonny shaken.
 Sonny goes to see Ruth who can’t decide whether to forgive him then crying she takes his hand to her face.

 Reception

 The Last Picture Show received critical acclaim upon its publication.
 Writing for The New York Times, Thomas Lask praised the rendition of small town life, writing that McMurtry "knows his town and its folkways".
 Lask, however, wrote that "some of the writing could be smoother", including the transitions between scenes.

-Adaptations
+Film adaptation

 The novel was adapted into a 1971 film of the same name directed by Peter Bogdanovich.
+McMurtry cowrote the screenplay.